JGCRI/gcam-doc/economy.md

 ## Materials production function

 The Materials sector represents the rest of the economy outside the detailed GCAM energy and agricultural systems.
-In KLEAM, Materials production is represented with a nested constant elasticity of substitution (CES) production function that combines value-added inputs and intermediate service inputs.
+Materials production is represented with a nested constant elasticity of substitution (CES) production function that combines value-added inputs and intermediate service inputs.

 The main inputs are:
 * capital used in Materials production,
 * labor allocated to Materials,
 * energy services supplied by GCAM energy technologies, and